canonical/launchpad-manual/reference/services/build-farm.rst

-Builders do not have direct access to the internet, but rather need to acquire an authentication token to be able to access a restricted set of URLs on the internet via a squid proxy.
+Builders do not have direct access to the internet, but rather need to acquire an authentication token to be able to access a restricted set of URLs on the internet via a proxy.
+This can either be a squid proxy or the `fetch service <../fetch-service>`_, determined by a ``use_fetch_service`` flag.
+Currently, only snaps can use the fetch service.

 Builder regions are physically co-located and consist of machines of the same architecture family.